Yunxiang-Li/Cpp_Primer/Chapter 9. Sequential Containers/Chapter 9. Sequential Containers.md

 ```

 It is illegal to write as above since arguments evaluation order in a function is decided by the compiler thus this line of codes may cause undefined behaviour.

+## Exercise 9.33

+**In the final example in this section what would happen if we did not assign the result of insert to begin?
+Write a program that omits this assignment to see if your expectation was correct.**

+The program will crash because after we insert one element into the vector, `begin` iterator may be invalidated thus we must assign the result of insert to `begin` iterator again to ensure it is always valid.